arvigj/arvigj.github.io/_posts/2024-07-7-pneumatic-actuator-optimization.md

 }
 ```

-Dirichlet boundary conditions require a specification of a displacement vector $$[x, y, z]$$ whereas pressure boundary conditions only require a pressure scalar that is applied normal to the surface $$p \, \hat{n}$$.
+Dirichlet boundary conditions require a specification of a displacement vector $$[x, y, z]$$ whereas pressure boundary conditions only require a pressure scalar that is applied normal to the surface $$p \, \hat{n}$$ (the convention used is that negative values represent incedent pressure).
 PolyFEM also accepts functions of $$x, y, z, t$$ as boundary condition values, allowing pressure to be varied over time as the linear ramp `min(-4000 * t, -4000)`.
-There are other functions available and boundary conditions can also be specified per timestep (see worm example).
+There are other functions available and boundary conditions can also be specified per timestep (see worm example), but PolyFEM lacks more robust specification for control.

 **Important Note About Simulation:** For mathematical reasons, the boundary loop of a surface with applied pressure must be either held constant with Dirichlet b.c. or the whole surface must be closed.